rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

 And the estimated market cap for real estate
  (over $300 trillion)
- is higher than the combined GDP of all all nations and people on earth
+ is higher than the combined GDP of all all nations on earth
  (under $100 trillion).
+While we could price this as a BTCUSD of
+ $14.3-million, it's difficult to think that there would still be a USD if Bitcoin became so valuable.

-That is, all the money on earth (including
+As is, all the money on earth (including
- Bitcoin) falls short of the estimated value of land.
+ Bitcoin) falls short of the estimated value of all land.
 Even during the gold standard this was true, there is not (and never was) enough gold to buy all the land on earth.
-This is necessarily true because there has never been a single global unit of account, a money that all people across all nations and
- ideologies agree on as their money.
+This is necessarily true because there has never been a single global unit of account, a money that all people across all nations and ideologies agree on as their store of wealth.

 Even more confounding, the total value of all derivatives is measured in quadrillions of dollars, significantly higher than all the land and all the money on earth combined.
+And this is a unique phenomena that can only exist in fiat money.

 ## More fiat?

-Total estimates of all fiat money also vary wildly.
+Total estimates of all fiat money are impossible to measure.
-And we're at the mercy of every central bank and nation state -- any one of which could inflate their money supply overnight.
+We're at the mercy of every central bank and nation state -- any one of which could inflate their money supply overnight
+ (as they are wont to do).
-And because of this, it's impossible to calculate the value of Bitcoin needed for it to exceed fiat.
+And because of this, it's impossible to calculate the minimum value of Bitcoin needed for it to exceed a given fiat currency
-For if it did, the fiat currency would likely hyperinflate towards infinity, leading to a true value of zero (currency collapse).
+ (let alone all of them).

 Perhaps the real question then is
  *-- if Bitcoin is true --*